-- Urethral syndrome is thought to affect 20-30% of all adult women and it is particularly seen in young women.
+- Urethral syndrome is thought to affect about 1 in 4 of all adult women and it is particularly seen in young women.
 The exact incidence of urethral syndrome is unknown because of a lack of consensus in diagnosis.

 - Risk factors include grand multiparity, delivery without episiotomy and two or more abortions.

 - Urethral syndrome is more common in females than in males and is more common in white women.

 - Presenting features usually include suprapubic discomfort, dysuria, and urinary frequency.

 - Examination should include a thorough abdominal examination and gynaecological examination.

 - Stress incontinence.